pulsar-edit/documentation/docs/package-guides/package-modifying-text.md

 This should demonstrate how to do basic text manipulation in the current text buffer and how to deal with selections.

-The final package can be viewed at https://github.com/pulsar-edit/ascii-art.
+The final package can be viewed at <a href="https://github.com/pulsar-edit/ascii-art">https://github.com/pulsar-edit/ascii-art</a>.

-## Basic Text Insertion
+## Basic text insertion

 To begin, press <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd> <kbd class="platform-mac">Cmd+Shift+P</kbd>
-to bring up the [Command Palette](https://github.com/pulsar-edit/command-palette).
+to bring up the [command palette](https://github.com/pulsar-edit/command-palette).
-Type "generate package" and select the "Package Generator: Generate Package" command, just as we did in [the section on package generation](#package-generator).
+Type "generate package" and select the **Package Generator: Generate Package** command, just as we did in [the section on package generation](#package-generator).
 Enter `ascii-art` as the name of the package.

-Now let's edit the package files to make our ASCII Art package do something interesting.
-Since this package doesn't need any UI, we can remove all view-related code so go ahead and delete `lib/ascii-art-view.js`, `spec/ascii-art-view-spec.js`, and `styles/`.
+Now let's edit the package files to make our ASCII art package do something interesting.
+Since this package doesn't need any UI, we can remove all view-related code — so delete `lib/ascii-art-view.js`, `spec/ascii-art-view-spec.js`, and `styles/`.

 Next, open up `lib/ascii-art.js` and remove all view code, so it looks like this: